netreplica/nrx/README.md

 * Exports a network topology graph for one Site at a time
 * Only Devices with Roles from a customizable list will be exported
 * Direct connections between Devices via Cables will be exported as topology edges
-* Connections via patch panels and circuits will be exported as edges as well using NetBox tracing API
+* Connections via Patch Panels and Circuits will be exported as well with help of NetBox [Cable Tracing API](https://docs.netbox.dev/en/stable/models/dcim/cable/#tracing-cables)
 * Only Ethernet connections will be exported
 * As an alternative to sourcing live data from NetBox, imports a graph from a previously exported file in CYJS format